 As an academic coach, I encourage my clients to have a balanced perspective of their thought patterns.
 For instance, I understand that my comparison mind has value and serves an important purpose in my life.
 Yet I also understand that it is not healthy to be constantly stuck in this mode of critical thinking.

-For me, the key to gaining control over this comparative mode of thinking was to have a balanced perspective of it and to practice self-compassion.
-Rather than being annoyed at myself when my comparison mind would remove me from enjoyment of the present moment, I would remember the usefulness of this mode of thinking and say to myself, “Thank you for visiting me comparison mind but you are not needed at this time.”
-In my experience, learning to shut off such thinking and enjoy the present actually leads to better critical thinking when we are doing our academic work.
+For me, the key to gaining control over this comparative mode of thinking is to have a balanced perspective of it and to practice self-compassion.
+Rather than being annoyed when my comparison mind removes me from enjoyment of the present moment, I remind myself that this mode of thinking is useful in many circumstances.
+Then, as per Jack Kornfield's guidance, I gently say to myself, “Thank you for visiting me comparison mind but you are not needed at this time.”
+In my experience, learning to let go of critique and enjoy the present moment actually leads to better critical thinking when I am doing my academic work.
 Introspection, coupled with self-compassion, can help us to not only become more productive as academics but also understand why we react the way we do to different situations in our personal lives and gain more control over our thoughts and actions.